 Located at an altitude of 3,325 meters above sea level, the UNESCO World Heritage Site of Arequipa has plenty to explore.
 With 423 restaurants, over 400 options for accommodations, 10 museums, and 7 volcanos.

-14) COLCA CANYON: Hike the second-deepest canyon in the world
+15. COLCA CANYON: Hike the second-deepest canyon in the world

 Arequipa is located in the South of Peru, some of the best hikes in Peru are located around this area.

 If you’re looking for a challenging hike in Peru that takes you down into the second-deepest canyon in the world, with a depth of 3,270 meters, you should hike the Colca Canyon.
 Here, you can observe condors, walk past Peruvian villages, and admire the stunning scenery.

 One of the highlights is staying in a desert oasis, where you can relax by a pool, lay down in the sun on the grass, or meet up with other travelers.